SweeprFi/agent-wallet/README.md

 - **aw-tool-registry**: Central registry for managing and accessing all available tools/actions
 - **aw-signer**: Core package handling signing operations, PKP interactions, and policy enforcement
 - **agent-wallet**: Main package implementing the agent wallet functionality and integrating all components
-- **aw-cli**: Command-line interface for interacting with the agent wallet system
+- **law-cli**: Command-line interface for interacting with the agent wallet system
 - **aw-subagent-openai**: OpenAI integration for intelligent agent functionality and intent parsing
 - **aw-contracts**: Smart contract implementations and interfaces for the Agent Wallet system
 - **aw-tool-erc20-transfer**: Specialized tool for handling ERC20 token transfers